 Ethical decision making should account for points of view (POV) to make decisions traceable and explicable.
 Point of view is the angle of considering things, which shows us the opinion or criteria of the agent involved in decision making.
-Open Ethics Vector is the technical means that could be used by Machine Learning algorithms to present different POVs.
+Open Ethics Vector is the technical means that could be used by Machine Learning algorithms to represent different POVs.

 Safety is a degree to which hazardous impact can be limited or completely eliminated.
 Highly safe systems have implemented hierarchies of safety controls.
 They are spanning from measures of protecting the individuals to isolating, and totally eliminating the hazard.